qlik-oss/picasso.js/docs/src/input/component-tooltip.md

 title: Tooltip
 ---

 A customizable tooltip component that can display complementary information.
-Typically used when moving the mouse curser over a node or selecting one.
+Typically used when moving the mouse curser over a node or selecting a node.

 ![Tooltip](/img/tooltip.png)